 #1 When to Reach Out to an Agent

-Q: It’s probably unrealistic to think you can buy a home entirely online, but when and how does a real estate agent come into the process?
+Q: It may be unrealistic to think you can buy a home entirely online, but when and how does a real estate agent come into the process?

 A: We know that almost all buyers now start their home search online.
 Listing sites are a great way to get familiar with the general marketplace and what’s going on in it, but you really need a local agent to understand the idiosyncrasies of any given neighborhood.
 Someone who's working every day in the market you’re considering can help you decipher some of the nuances you don’t get when you browse online and direct you to the right area for all your home needs.